gopijammula/cloud-1/DevOps/Git/Init-add-commit.md

 ```
 git add .
 ```
-* Now lets check the status of the repository.
+* Now lets check the status of the git repository.
 ![preview](./Images/github7.png)
 * Now the changes has added to the staging area.